Journal2023-04-28T14:05:01+00:00

 General Editors

-Dr Jessica Guth – Birmingham City University, UK
+Dr Jessica Guth – Leeds Trinity University, UK

 The Law Teacher is a fully-refereed journal concerned with the teaching of law and issues affecting legal education at all academic levels.
 Whilst it is the journal of the UK-based Association of Law Teachers, both the Association and the journal are international in outlook and contributions from any jurisdiction are welcome in any section of the journal.